smclacke/CPP/notes/notes.md

 - an abstract class' descendants must define the pure citual function, otherwise the subclasses become abstract too by this definition

+**INTERFACE vs ABSTRACT CLASS**

+An abstract class allows you to create functionality that subclasses can implement or override.
+An interface only allows you to define functionality, not implement it

 **VIRTUAL**
 **VIRTUAL**
 **VIRTUAL**